 CCPT is a voting member of the Palouse Regional Transportation Planning Organization.
 In this capacity, CCPT participates in policy and programming decisions for transportation projects and services.
-This year we have also been in participation with Walla Walla Valley's Regionally Coordinated Public Transportation-Human Services Plan (CPT-HSTP) since 95% of our trips involve Walla Walla.
 CCPT coordinates with other member agencies to prepare and regularly update the regional transportation plan.
 This coordination promotes integration between land use, public transit, and other transportation modes.